 Our weekend trip to Bruges turned out to be the BEST, last -minute decision EVER!
 Not only did we get a great price on our hotel, pretty good weather, lots of waffles and fries and beer, but we were also blessed with amazing weather on our last day, so we headed straight for the beach!

 As this was my first real European beach experience, I wasn’t sure what to expect!
 I had done no previous research.
-We just hopped in the car and went.
+We just hopped in the car and went unsure what we would find.

-We chose Blankenberge as our starting point, a beach located just 25 minutes away from Bruges along the North Sea.
+We chose Blankenberge as our starting point, a beach located just 25 minutes away from Bruges along the North Sea along the Flemish coastline.
 Turns out, it’s quite the beach town packed to the max with hotels, cafes and adorable houses, we soon realized that this was the beach everyone came to.
 And with good reason.
 Annnd we made it no further than that!

-Once we parked the car, loaded up our beach gear and climbed the steps to the beach promenade, we were instantly blown away with the unlimited beach options we had!
+Once we parked the car, loaded up our beach gear and climbed the steps to the beach promenade, we were instantly blown away with the unlimited beach options we had as well as the miles of fine whitesand beach!
+Although inland, there were also long stretches of apartment buildings, casinos, restaurants and shops.

 As we hadn’t expected such amazing weather and such an amazing beach, we plopped down at the third or fourth beach hut.We found the beach huts called Matthias which had beautiful white and red beach accessories and a very minimal children’s playground.
 Seeing as we don’t have kids, we wanted some peace and quite away from screaming children.